alibaba/formily/packages/react/docs/api/shared/Schema.md

 Represents the current field instance, can be used in ordinary attribute expressions, and can also be used in x-reactions

+### $values

+Represents the top-level form data, which can be used in ordinary attribute expressions, and can also be used in x-reactions

 ### $form

 Represents the current Form instance, which can be used in ordinary attribute expressions, and can also be used in x-reactions